 The experienced team of Eugene personal injury lawyers at Strong Law has a 98 percent winning record.
 In addition, we have experience dealing with insurance companies and trial personal injury lawyers on hand should the case go to court.

-After you suffer injuries in an accident, you need a Eugene personal injury lawyer who won’t back down from the insurance companies.
-This includes taking your case to court.
-You want someone who will fight for you to receive the compensation you deserve.
-We have recovered millions of dollars for our clients in Oregon, Washington and Utah, including million-dollar car accident cases.
+You want someone who will fight so you receive the compensation you deserve.
+We have recovered millions of dollars for our clients in Oregon, Washington, and Utah, including million-dollar car accident cases.

 Recoverable Damages in a Personal Injury Case

-- Past medical expenses for those you incurred in the accident or incident and prior to a trial award or a settlement.
+- Medical expenses you incurred in the accident and before a trial award or a settlement.

-- Past lost wages for the time you were out of work from the time you were injured up until a settlement or trial award.
+- Past lost wages for when you were out of work due to injury until a settlement or trial award.

 - Replacement or repair of destroyed or damaged personal property, including a vehicle and items in the vehicle or on your person, such as a cell phone or laptop computer.

-- Funeral, burial and/or cremation expenses if you lost a loved one in an accident.
+- Funeral, burial, and cremation expenses if you lost a loved one in an accident.

-- Loss of quality of life if you have extensive lifestyle changes caused by taking medications or using ambulatory aids for accident-induced injuries that led to long-term or permanent disabilities.
+- Loss of quality of life if you have extensive lifestyle changes caused by taking medications or using ambulatory aids for accident-induced injuries that lead to long-term or permanent disabilities.